 This policy includes organisations that falls under the “umbrella” of an Administering Institution (such as having the same ABN/CAN, falls under the same governance, or is not a legal entity of its own and falls under the auspices of an Administering Institution).

-Applicants can apply for a waiver if the partnering Administering Institution is primarily involved in delivering health policy and/or health services.
-Requests for waivers need to be made through the Research Administration Office of the Administering Institution and must be emailed to firstname.lastname@example.org by the relevant date (see Partnership Projects Funding Rules).
+Completed request for wavier forms must be emailed to email@example.com by the relevant date (see Partnership Projects Funding Rules).
 The waiver request must clearly outline why the Administering Institution should be considered as a partner organisation.

-Waiver requests that fail to address each of the points above will be denied.
+Waiver requests that fail to address each of the points within the form will be denied.

 Following assessment, NHMRC will provide written advice concerning the decision.
 Approved waivers will be valid for any Partnership Project applications submitted for the remainder of the calendar year, commencing from the date of the written advice.